 What’s the difference between pleasure and happiness and why does it matter?
 Watch this excellent video called “Hacking the American Mind: the Science behind the Corporate Takeover of our Bodies and Brain” by neuroendocrinologist Dr Robert Lustig to find out why.
 (32 mins 42 secs)

-In this section The Reward Foundation takes you on a simple tour of the human brain.
+In this ‘brain basics’ section The Reward Foundation takes you on a tour of the human brain.
 The brain has evolved to help us survive and thrive.
 Weighing about 1.3kg (almost 3lbs), the human brain makes up just 2% of the body’s weight, but uses around 20% of its energy.

-The most efficient model for remembering the function of the brain in terms of its evolutionary development is the three-brain- in- one model, or ‘triune brain theory’ developed by Paul MacLean.
-Next we’ll see how the parts work together by exploring the principles of neuroplasticity, that is how we learn and unlearn.
-It includes how habits are formed.
-This is key when dealing with the internet and how we can become stuck in compulsive behaviour through ‘pathological’ or unhealthy learning such as the process towards addiction.
+To grasp how the brain evolved to function in general terms, see the evolutionary development of the brain.
+Next we’ll see how the parts work together by exploring the principles of neuroplasticity, that is how we learn and unlearn habits including developing an addiction.
 We will also look at how the brain communicates attraction, love and sex via its main neurochemicals.
-To understand why we are driven towards these rewards as well as to food, novelty and even pornography, it is vital to understand the role of the reward system.
-If you have ever wondered why the golden age of adolescence is so turbulent, fun and confusing, find out more about the adolescent brain.
+To understand why we are driven towards these rewards, it is vital to know about the reward system.
+Why is the golden age of adolescence so turbulent, fun and confusing?
+Find out more about the adolescent brain.

 The Reward Foundation does not offer therapy.